Non-perturbative CPMG scaling and qutrit-driven breakdown under compiled superconducting-qubit control: a single-qubit study: Numerical validation and solver hygiene

 \paragraph{Method selection.} The selection criterion is the \heom{}-tractable $T_2^*$ ratio: the ratio of \heom{} $T_2^*$ to the Burkard analytical value, evaluated at the Pareto-optimal $(D, N_r)$ configuration that minimizes ADO count while maintaining $< 20$\% deviation. espira-II~\cite{derevianko2023espira,derevianko2022espira2} achieves the best ratio across all three tiers and was selected for all subsequent calculations.

 \paragraph{Pareto-optimal hierarchy configurations.} Table~\ref{tab:si:espira_pareto} lists the recommended \heom{} depth and mode count for each tier.

-The recommended production configuration for \cpmg{} calculations is $D = 5$, $N_r = 3$ (462~ADOs), which provides a balance between accuracy and computational cost.
+The recommended production configuration for \cpmg{} calculations is $D = 5$, $N_r = 3$ (462~ADOs), which balances accuracy and computational cost.
 At $D = 3$, $N_r = 2$ (the minimum tested), deviations from Burkard are $< 8$\% at Tier-0 but increase rapidly at stronger couplings.
 At $D \geq 4$, $N_r = 2$, numerical instabilities emerge for certain bath parameter combinations (Section~\ref{si:heom_perf}).

 \paragraph{Convergence properties.} The espira-II exponential sum $C(t) \approx \sum_{k=1}^{K} c_k \exp(-\nu_k t)$ converges within $K = 5$--$8$ terms for the $1/f$ spectral density with our cutoff parameters.
 Increasing $K$ beyond 8 does not improve $T_2^*$ accuracy but increases ADO count combinatorially.
 The fitting is performed on the correlation function evaluated at $t_{\max} = \SI{500}{\nano\second}$ with 2000 grid points.